-Nib Width Adjust the slider to change the size of the brush.
+Nib Width Adjusts the size of the brush.
+You can use the mouse wheel to adjust nib width or adjust the Nib Width slider.
 Feathering Adjust the slider to control the softness of the transition between the brush strokes and the image.
+Use SHIFT + mouse wheel to adjust the amount of feathering or adjust the Feathering slider.
 Pressure Adjust the slider to control the strength of the brush.
 Add brush stroke Brush while holding the left mouse button down.
 Erase brush stroke Brush while holding the right mouse button down.
-Adjust brush size Use the mouse wheel to adjust nib width or use the Nib Width slider.
-Adjust feathering Use SHIFT + mouse wheel to adjust the amount of feathering.
 Clear all brush strokes Removes all brush strokes of the currently selected brush from the image.
 Invert all brush strokes Toggle this option to invert the brush strokes of the currently selected brush.
 This makes brushed areas no longer brushed and untouched areas brushed.
 This is useful if you want the majority of the image brushed and a small section untouched.
-Simpl brush only the small area you don't want affected and invert the brush strokes.
-Show brush strokes ✓ Show brush strokes When this option is checked, the currently selected brush's strokes will be displayed in the color shown.
+Simply brush only the small area you don't want affected and invert the brush strokes.
+Smart Brushing See Smart Brushing section below.
+Show brush strokes Show brush strokes When this option is checked, the currently selected brush's strokes will be displayed in the color shown.
 This is helpful when brushing a complex area with a subtle effect because it can be hard to tell if you have missed a spot.
 The color can be changed in case you are brushing on a red area of the image.
-Ising the Develop Brush on the Detail Tab: Sharpness Move the Sharpness slider to the right to brush on sharpness, or move the slider to the left to brush on blur.
+Jsing the Develop B Brush on the Detail Tab: Sharpness Move the Sharpness slider to the right to brush on sharpness, or move the slider to the left to brush on blur.